 Bridge Programs and Massive Open Online Course (MOOC) Options for Applicants Who Do Not Meet Admission Criteria

-If candidates do not meet each of the admission requirements, most data science master’s programs offer candidates bridge programs that will cover required topics before the student starts core coursework in the program.
+If you do not meet the essential skills-based admission requirements, you’ll find that most data science master’s programs offer candidates bridge programs that will cover required topics before the student starts core coursework in the program.

 Bridge programs typically cover these topics: